raphaelrpl/eows/doc/authentication.md

 **Note** that *bearer token* should not be passed in page URLS.
 Instead of that, prefer to pass through HTTP Header (e.g *X-ESENSING-EOWS-TOKEN: BearerTokenHere*)

+## Glossary

+- **App** - or *client* represents an interface for accessing user resources.

+- **Redirect URIs** - The OAuth2 Server will only redirect users to a **registered URI**.
+Any redirect URI must be protected with TLS (HTTPs support) to prevent *access_token* to be intercepted during request redirect.

+- **Client ID** - An unique identifier for an **App**.
+Client ID is public information and used to build login URL or included into web-page or client requesters.

+- **Client Secret** - An unique value for **App** using **Client ID**.
+The *secret* must be kept confidential.

+- **Roles** - Defines which roles (or protected resources) will be provided to access.

+## OAuth 1.0

+OAuth 1.0 does not offered a safe way requirements of signing requests with the client ID and secret.
+OAuth 2 recognizes this difficulty and replaces signatures with requiring HTTPS for all communications between browsers, clients and the API.

+This spec also requires that the API server has access to the application's ID and secret.
+In other words, the Authorization server and Resource server are the same application.
+It is of course breaks the architecture of most large providers where the both are completely separated.

+OAuth 2 supports the separation of the roles of obtaining user authorization and handling API calls.
+Larger providers needing this scalability are free to implement it as such, and smaller providers can use the same server for both roles if they wish.

+## Grant Types

 ### Authorization code grant

 The client will request a code by intermediation of the user.
 Once with code, the client will be able to request access token to access user's resources.
+This grant type is recommended for apps running on a web server, browser-based and mobile apps.

 ```
 +----------+